Ōkuwa Station (Tochigi): Platforms

-Adjacent stations

 History

 Ōkuwa Station opened on 2 January 1917.
 It was destaffed from 1 September 1983.

 From 17 March 2012, station numbering was introduced on all Tōbu lines, with Ōkuwa Station becoming "TN-52.

 The platform received protection by the national government as a Registered Tangible Cultural Property in 2017.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 177 passengers daily (boarding passengers only).